Sir Thomas de Clare, Lord of Thomond1

 2. [S6] Cokayne, and others, The Complete Peerage, volume VII, page 200.

-Richard Fitzalan, 8th Earl of Arundel1
+Richard Fitzalan, 1st/8th Earl of Arundel1

 M, #3574, b.
 3 February 1267, d.
 9 March 1301/2

-Richard Fitzalan, 8th Earl of Arundel succeeded to the title of Lord of Clun and Oswestry [feudal barony] on 18 March 1271/72.1 He succeeded to the title of 8th Earl of Arundel [E., c.
-1138] on 18 March 1271/72.1 On 8 December 1287 he had seizin of his lands.1 He fought in the Welsh wars in 1288.2 He was invested as a Knight in 1289.2 He was created 1st Earl of Arundel [England] in 1289.1 He fought in the war in Gascony between 1295 and 1297.2 He fought in the Scottish wars between 1298 and 1300.2 He fought in the siege of Carlaverock in 1300.2
+He succeeded as the Lord of Clun and Oswestry [feudal barony] on 18 March 1271/72.1 He succeeded as the 8th Earl of Arundel [E., c.
+1138] on 18 March 1271/72.1 On 8 December 1287 he had seizin of his lands.1 He fought in the Welsh wars in 1288.2 He was created 1st Earl of Arundel [England] in 1289.1 He was appointed Knight in 1289.2 He fought in the war in Gascony between 1295 and 1297.2 He fought in the Scottish wars between 1298 and 1300.2 He fought in the siege of Carlaverock in 1300.2

 Citations